divijkulshrestha/webapp_air_pollution_forecasting/README.md

 # Pollution Forecasting Web App
 This repo contains Python code for the web application built for our winter 2021 capstone project at Vellore Institure of Technology.
+This was originally hosted on Heroku before it disable the free tier.

 For more information, check out the [original repository]().